jsxgraph/jsxgraph_website/src/resources/usecases/index.md

 ---
 # Students' Projects

-Students on software internships at the University of Bayreuth develop their own interactive projects using JSXGraph.
+Students on software internships at the University of Bayreuth develop their own projects using JSXGraph.
 These projects enable them to apply their programming skills to a mathematical context and gain experience in creating complex applications.

 [https://jsxgraph.github.io](https://jsxgraph.github.io)